lingthio/Flask-User-starter-app/README.md

 Now edit the /path/to/env_settings.py file.

+## Configuring the SMTP server

+Edit the /path/to/env_settings.py file.

+Make sure to configure all the MAIL_... settings correctly.

+Note: For smtp.gmail.com to work, you MUST set "Allow less secure apps" to ON in Google Accounts.
+Change it in https://myaccount.google.com/security#connectedapps (near the bottom).

 ## Initializing the Database
     # Create DB tables and populate the roles and users tables
     python manage.py init_db